Healthy Homes Assessment Mahora

 Mahora Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about what’s inside the building but you must make sure there is somewhere for surface as well as groundwater to move and to prevent it from getting into the building.
-When it concerns damp and moisture it’s typically those concerns that you aren’t aware of that could become a major issue that can cause damage to your investment and harming the tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about the inside; you have to make sure there is somewhere for surface and underground water to flow, and also stop it from getting inside.
+When it concerns damp and moisture it is often what you don’t see that can become a big problem and cause damages to your investment and harming your tenant’s health.

-Rental properties require to be equipped with efficient drainage for the removal of rainwater, storm water and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a place to go and that it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties require to have efficient drainage for the removal of the stormwater and surface waters, and groundwater, with the proper outfall or runoff.
+Making sure that the water has a proper place to go, and it doesn’t sit beneath structures is an important aspect of making sure your property is dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent water ingress, if the apartment has an enclosed gap between floorboards and surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to stop any moisture in the ground from entering the building.
-It also helps in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from getting into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection